jkmartindale/NFS-High-Stakes-Installer/README.md

 The directory also has a CD label and accompanying PSD.

 ## License
-I can only claim ownership of the install script and the Start tile manifest.
-FSHTool is distributed under the terms of the GNU General Public License. `FindDisc.pas` is modified from [Triangle717](https://triangle717.wordpress.com/)'s [LEGO®️ Racers Alternate Installer](https://github.com/le717/Racers-Alternate-Installer), with an unknown license.
-The other components, media, and binaries are subject to separate licenses from their respective owners.
+I can only claim ownership of the install script and the Start tile manifest, which are offered under version 2.0 of the Mozilla Public License.
+FSHTool is distributed under the terms of the GNU General Public License.

+`FindDisc.pas` is modified from [Triangle717](https://triangle717.wordpress.com/)'s [LEGO®️ Racers Alternate Installer](https://github.com/le717/Racers-Alternate-Installer), with an unknown license.
+All other components, media, and binaries are subject to separate licenses from their respective owners.